All research

 Table 1.
 Error rate by resource tier.
 WER for whitespace-tokenized languages, CER for CJK.
 Lower is better. "unsup." = unsupported (HTTP 400 or empty transcript).
 Claude text reasoners (control) are omitted; all three score under 0.02 on every tier because they receive the reference transcript.

 The tier gap is large and monotonic: even within the audio-native MLLMs that do support all tiers, Gemini 2.5 Pro shows roughly a 1.6× WER increase from high to low resource.
-For dedicated ASR, the four production providers cluster within 0.013 WER of each other on high-resource (0.201–0.214), so the choice between them is essentially a wash at the top of the resource hierarchy.
+For dedicated ASR, the four production providers cluster within 0.013 WER of each other on high-resource (0.201–0.214), so the choice between them is essentially a wash at the top of the hierarchy.
 Differences become decision-relevant only as we descend tiers.

-Gemini 2.5 Pro0.35771.2%
+Gemini 2.5 Pro2.70.8210.206

-Gemini 2.5 Flash0.41562.8%
+Gemini 2.5 Flash28.70.7810.288

-Accent variance and cultural reasoning
+Accent variance and cultural-QA coverage

 Figure